 When your Westie is not barking or hostile towards cats but is instead friendly and curious around cats, then you should reward them with a treat.
 This will build an association between the good behavior the Westie engages in and the dog treat that follows that desired behavior.
 With enough repetition and encounters with cats, Westies will automatically adjust their behavior and learn how to socialize with cats.

 If you need some ideas for dog treats you can use, then consider these dog treats on Amazon.
-These treats are highly reviewed and Amazon’s choice for dog treats, so your Westie will not be disappointed.
+These treats are highly reviewed.
 The next time your Westie encounters a cat, make sure to have some delicious dog treats ready to go so you can adequately reward him for his excellent behavior.

 So, are Westies good with cats?
 Yes—but only if you are willing to put the time and effort to teach your Westie how to socialize with cats.
 The earlier you can introduce Westies to cats, the better, and if you can raise your Westie alongside cats, that is even better.